|

 Tips For Easy Colored Rice Every Time

 2. For some sensory bins, I have made graded shades of colors for a fun twist.
-This has also allowed me to experiment with how much food coloring to use per cup of rice to achieve desired shades!
+This has also allowed me to experiment with how much food coloring per cup of rice to achieve the desired shades!

-3. Store your rice in gallon zip lock bags when finished and reuse often!
+3. Store your rice in gallon zip lock bags when finished, and reuse it often!

 More Helpful Ideas For Sensory Bins